 United's net interest income and the fair value of its financial instruments (interest earning assets and interest bearing liabilities) are influenced by changes in market interest rates.
 United actively manages its exposure to interest rate fluctuations through policies established by its Asset/Liability Management Committee.
-The Asset/Liability Management Committee meets regularly and is responsible for approving asset/liability management policies, developing and implementing strategies to improve balance sheet positioning and net interest income and assessing the interest rate sensitivity of the banks.
+The Asset/Liability Management Committee meets regularly and is responsible for approving asset/liability management policies, developing and implementing strategies to improve balance sheet nositioning and net interest income and assessing the interest rate sensitivity positioning and net interest income and assessing the interest rate sensitivity of the banks.